Toggle Theme

 What GPU platforms does Ollama support?

-Ollama supports three platforms: NVIDIA (CUDA, Compute Capability 5.0+), AMD (ROCm v7 Linux / v6.1 Windows Preview), and Apple Silicon (Metal auto-enabled).
+Ollama supports three platforms: NVIDIA (CUDA, Compute Capability 5.0+), AMD (ROCm v7 / HIP7, now officially supported on Linux and Windows), and Apple Silicon (Metal auto-enabled; MLX backend in preview since Ollama 0.19).
 NVIDIA is easiest to configure, Apple Mac requires zero configuration.

 What if my GPU VRAM isn't enough?